-Alternative Family Services' therapeutic foster care program is designed to meet the needs of children up to eighteen years of age.
+Alternative Family Services' foster care program is designed to meet the needs of children up to twenty-one years of age.
 Foster parents work as part of a treatment team comprised of an AFS Program Director, Caseworker, referring agency worker, and other involved professionals.
 Foster homes form a network of foster families who provide support, advice and respite to one another.
 Foster parents meet regularly for training and support.

 Often, while authorities look into alleged abuse or neglect, children need short-term placements to ensure their safety during the investigation.
 In those cases where abuse or neglect are verified and when no immediate family is available to take care of children these shorter-term placements are converted to placements that can last longer periods of time.
 A high proportion of AFS therapeutic foster placements begin as short-term emergency placements.